 - Prototype screens.
-For each screen in your prototype, have a screen ID, title, and a short description as to what system features the user and computer interaction represents. - Design rationale what design guidelines and principles were used? - Use the Interactive Design template. - Team status report.
+Label each screen in your prototype, and provide a short narrative of the user's task interaction with the screen including any navigation to another screen.
+A diagram mapping hierarchical screen navigation is recommended. - Design rationale what affordances are represented and what design guidelines and principles were used? - Use the Interactive Design template. - Team status report.